joehewett/blockchain-based-microgrids/monitoring/README.md

 #### References
-The dashboards used in grafana are adapted versions of the following template: https://grafana.com/grafana/dashboards/893
+The dashboards used in Grafana are adapted versions of the following template: https://grafana.com/grafana/dashboards/893.